 Most people only consume about half of the recommended 4,700 mg per day, and only 3 percent of older adults meet the adequate intake.
 However, even if you get the recommended dose per day, you still might have a deficiency.
 Why?
 The more sodium you consume, the more potassium your body excretes.

-Here are 8 signs of potassium deficiency:
+Eight signs of potassium deficiency

 Weakness and fatigue are often the first signs of potassium deficiency.
-Potassium helps regulate muscle contractions and when your potassium levels are low, your muscles produce weaker contractions.
+Potassium helps regulate muscle contractions, and when your potassium levels are low, your muscles produce weaker contractions.
 Deficiency in this mineral may also affect how your body uses nutrients resulting in fatigue.

-Every cell in your body needs the right amount of potassium to function so a drop can result in fatigue.
+Every cell in your body needs the right amount of potassium to function, so a drop can result in fatigue.
 If you’re getting enough sleep, potassium might be the cause of your tiredness or fatigue.

 Heart palpitations are commonly linked to stress or anxiety.
 However, heart palpitations can also be a sign of potassium deficiency.
 This is because the flow of potassium in and out of your heart cells helps regulate your heartbeat.
-These palpitations may also be a symptom of irregular heartbeats, or arrhythmia, which may be a sign of a serious heart condition.
+These palpitations may also be a symptom of irregular heartbeats, or arrhythmia, which may be a sign of a severe heart condition.
 If you are experiencing heart palpitations, you should make an appointment with your doctor.
 If you experience chest pain along with heart palpitations, you should go to an emergency room as soon as possible.

 Potassium also helps relax your blood vessels.
-Without enough potassium, your blood vessels can become constricted which can cause high blood pressure.
+Without enough potassium, your blood vessels can become constricted, which can cause high blood pressure.

 While occasionally experiencing these symptoms is harmless, persistent tingles and numbness may be a sign of an underlying condition.
 If you are experiencing persistent tingling and numbness, you should make an appointment with your doctor.